-When the Wind Monitor is unpacked it should be checked carefully for any signs of shipping damage.
+When the Wind Monitor-MA is unpacked it should be checked carefully for any signs of shipping damage.
 Remove the plastic nut on the propeller shaft.
-Install the propeller on the shaft so the serial number on the propeller faces forward (into the wind).
+Install the propeller on the shaft so the letter markings on the propeller face forward (into the wind).
 Engage the propeller into the molded ribs on the propeller shaft hub.
-The instrument is aligned, balanced and fully calibrated before shipment, however, it should be checked both mechanically and electrically before installation.
+The instrument is aligned, balanced and fully calibrated before shipment, however it should be checked both mechanically and electrically before installation.
 The vane and propeller should easily rotate 360° without friction.
 Check vane balance by holding the instrument base so the vane surface is horizontal.
 It should have near neutral torque without any particular tendency to rotate.
 A slight imbalance will not degrade performance.

 The potentiometer requires a stable DC excitation voltage.
 Do not exceed 15 volts.
-When the potentiometer wiper is in the 5° deadband region, the output signal is "floating" and may show varying or unpredictable values.
+When the potentiometer wiper is in the 5° dead band region, the output signal is "floating" and may show varying or unpredictable values.
 To prevent false readings, signal conditioning electronics should clamp the signal to excitation or reference level when this occurs.
 NOTE: Young signal conditioning devices clamp the signal to excitation level.
-Avoid a short circuit between the wind direction signal line and either the excitation or reference lines.
+Avoid a short circuit between the azimuth signal line and either the excitation or reference lines.
 Although there is a 1K ohm current limiting resistor in series with the wiper for protection, damage to the potentiometer may occur if a short circuit condition exists.

-Before installation, connect the instrument to an indicator as shown in the wiring diagram and check for proper wind speed and wind direction values.
+Before installation, connect the instrument to an indicator as shown in the wiring diagram and check for proper wind speed and azimuth values.
+Position the vane over a sheet of paper with 30° or 45° cross markings to check vane alignment.
 To check wind speed, temporarily remove the propeller and connect the shaft to an Anemometer Drive.
 Details appear in the CALIBRATION section of this manual.